CODE-at-TACC/summer-2015/python_intro/Readme.md

     print "Your name is the same length as my name"
 ```

+Go ahead and type `python 7_if.py` into the terminal.
+See what result you get when you type in your name.

 ***Notice!*** You can have up to 1 **else** with an **if**.
 You can have as many **elif** as your need.

 #### What you learned